iclr2022submission4/cgca/README.md

-# Code for Probabilistic Implicit Scene Completion (ICLR 2022, Submission 4)
+# Code for Probabilistic Implicit Scene Completion (ICLR 2022)

 ![Alt text](media/teaser.jpg?raw=true "Title")

-This repository contains code for reproducing the results for [probabilistic implicit scene completion](https://openreview.net/forum?id=BnQhMqDfcKG), submitted to ICLR 2022.
+This repository contains code for reproducing the results for [probabilistic implicit scene completion](https://openreview.net/forum?id=BnQhMqDfcKG), which is accepted to ICLR 2022.
 Currently, this repo contains training and testing results on ShapeNet sofa dataset for our model, named continuous Generative Cellular Automata (cGCA).

+(2022/01/29) The paper has been accepted to ICLR 2022 as spotlight session.
+In the next several weeks, we are planning on moving the repo with further detailed instructions on how to reproduce the results.
+I'm also planning on merging the repo with our previous work [Generative Cellular Automata](https://openreview.net/forum?id=rABUmU3ulQh) (which this repo already contains).
+So stay tuned!!
+If you have any questions, please contact 96lives@snu.ac.kr :)

 ## Installation & Data Preparation